bennywee/markr/README.md

 ```

 # Solution design
 This microservice is built using Flask in Python with SQLite3 as a persisted storage solution.
-Below is a high level descirption of the repo structure:
+Below is a high level description of the repo structure:

 ```
 ├── Dockerfile
 ├── README.md
 ├── app                  <-- All application code and SQL queries │   ├── __init__.py
-│   ├── data.py             <-- Functions to help parse XML data and produce summary statistics │   ├── main.py             <-- Main application
+│   ├── data.py             <-- Functions to parse XML data and produce summary statistics
+│   ├── main.py             <-- Main application
 │   ├── insert.sql          <-- Query writes parsed XML data into database
 │   └── test_scores.sql     <-- Requests test data for summary statistic calculations